komola/mailgun_zend_framework/README.md

     resources.mailgun.key = "" ; Add your API key here
     resources.mailgun.domain = "" ; Add the domain you would like to send
 		messages over here

+It will register a resource plugin that sets Mailgun as your default transport for all emails.

 ## Todo